sits along the east side of the Kampong Bay River near the base of

 products: vegetables, fruits, meats, bulk rice, motorcycle parts,

-of imported goods, canned foods, snacks, beer, spirits, wines, water
+imported goods, canned foods, snacks, beer, spirits, wines, water

 Many of the guesthouses and hotels offer small selections of